jbcodeforce/jbcodeforce.github.io/docs/coding/apicurio.md

 </dependency>
 ```

+### From schema to beans

-To Generate java beans from Avro schema definition use a maven plugin.
-The order of schema processing is important to build the dependencies before the records using them (see imports statement):
+Define one to many `.avcs` file in the `src/main/avro` folder.
+Then to generate java beans from those schema definitions use the avro maven plugin.
+The order of schema processing is important to build the dependencies before the records using them (see imports statement below):

 ```xml
 <plugin>